 You will find more infographics at Statista

-Here’s five things you should know about getting more Pinterest traffic:
+Here are five things you should know about getting more Pinterest traffic:

 1. Use keywords for search